sbme-tutorials/CG-Notes/Spring2022/assignments/assignment3.md

 3. Use a menu binned to the right mouse button to change the floor texture.

-4. You are required to to design two animations:
-    * One using the robotic body without interaction with any object.
+4. You are required to to design one animation using the robotic body without interaction with any object.
-    * Another animation: the robotic body should interact with one of the loaded objects

 5. Download different objects and load it in your scene to make sense of the animation environment.